The Fallibroome Academy: Design and technology department

 The department has had success in many national competitions over the last few years including Greenpower, Young Master Chef and the Audi Innovation award.
 The department shares its good practice by holding "professional development activities" for local schools and shares its resources via its own website.

 The year groups start from year 7 (11–12) and go up to year 11 (15–16).
 After this stage the pupils either move on (e.g. start a different college or get a job) or stay on for years 12–13, which is also known as Sixth Form, for further education.

 Performing arts

 Fallibroome is a performing arts college.
 Recent performances include Oh!
 What a Lovely War in 2004, Les Misérables – Schools Edition in 2005, A Christmas Carol in 2006, Julius Caesar in 2007, Joseph and the Amazing Technicolor Dreamcoat in 2007, Oliver! in 2008, Happily Ever After in 2009, We Will Rock You in 2010, and Kinder Transport in 2011.
 In 2012, Les Miserables – Schools Edition was performed again, and Grease was performed in 2014.
-Most recently, an astounding performance of 'Chicago' in 2021.
+More recently, 'Chicago' was performed in 2021.